ipazc/ipazc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D in Artificial Intelligence.
-Data Scientist, Machine Learning Engineer
+Chief AI Officer at SMARKIA.

 profile:
   align: right